 Many choices are available to students at Mississippi College when they reach the point of deciding upon a major field of study.
-The instructional program is divided into eight schools: the School of Christian Studies and the Arts, the School of Humanities and Social Sciences, the School of Sciences and Mathematics, the School of Business, the School of Education, the School of Nursing, the Graduate School and the School of Law.
+The instructional program is divided into one college, made up of three schools, and five additional schools: the College of Arts and Sciences, consisting of the School of Christian Studies and the Arts, the School of Humanities and Social Sciences, and the School of Science and Mathematics; the School of Business, the School of Education, the School of Nursing, the Graduate School, and the School of Law.

 Mississippi College is classified as a comprehensive university because of the breadth of programs and degrees.
 Undergraduate degrees are awarded in 72 fields of study and graduate degrees are awarded in 29 fields of study.
 Graduate degrees may be earned in a variety of Master's degree programs.
-In addition, the Specialist in Education (Ed.S.), the Master of Fine Arts (M.F.A.), and the Doctor of Jurisprudence (J.D.) degrees are offered.
+In addition, the Specialist in Education (Ed.S.), the Master of Fine Arts (M.F.A.), the Doctor of Education (Ed.D.), and the Doctor of Jurisprudence (J.D.) degrees are offered.
 The undergraduate curriculum is centered on a "university core curriculum" which is comprised of the basic courses required of all undergraduate students.
 These fundamental courses provide a strong basis upon which to build a more specialized course of study.